Stabbath/L4D2-Stuff/cfg/h2h/readme.txt

 -	No witch.
 -	No SI bots, not even when you get tank.
 -	No AI tanks.
 They will instantly die if the tank goes AI, unless it was because of the player disconnecting.
--	Tank only gets LOS rage within 1300 game units of survivors.
-To put it in visual terms, on dark carni 1, it’s approx. the distance from the fence behind the survivor spawn to the hood of the first cab.
--	Tank gets 35 seconds of grace before frustration loss, followed by 2 bars of 15 seconds.
 -	Tank can select which type of rock to throw (thanks to vintik for his plugin):
 	-	Shove: Two-handed overhead
 	-	Shove+Reload: Overhand
 	-	Shove+Use: Underhand
 -	Spawn timers are set to 8 seconds.
+-	When the tank spawns and for the whole tank fight, spawn timers will be set to 17 seconds.
+When the tank dies they'll be set back to 8.
--	Pickups take 3.5 seconds instead of 5.
+-	Pickups take 3 seconds instead of 5.
+-	Players start with 1 medkit each.
+-	Medkits take 3 seconds instead of 5.
+-	The duration of boomer vomits is reduced to 75%.
+-	The cooldown on the boomer’s vomit is reduced to 50%.
+-	The size of boomer mobs is reduced to 75%.
 -	Uses damage scoring.
 -	Custom map distances to hopefully reflect the difficulty of maps with a lot less commons.

--	The duration of boomer vomits is reduced to 75%.
--	The cooldown on the boomer’s vomit is reduced to 50%.
+Things that are broken:
 -	Spawn sack order is 100% reliable.

--	SI get their ghosts a couple of seconds earlier.
--	Minimum time between common infected hits registering lowered to 0.25 from 0.33.
+To-do:
+ 	- change standardised_spawns since i forgot there always has to be at least 1 boomer/spitter which affects spawns
+	- more balance/difficulty testing
+	- map distances good?
+	- tank rock selection bugged?

 Everything else is standard promod.